I'm Bored, Let's Go...

 Simple Ingredients for this Coconut Curry Cauliflower Soup

 Thai coconut curry cauliflower soup with shrimpI’m pretty sure if you like Thai food you will love this soup.
-I know both my husband and I did.
-So give this Coconut Curry Cauliflower Soup a try…and if you do, come back and let me know what you added to it.
-I’d love to hear!
+I know I did.
+So give this Coconut Curry Cauliflower Soup a try.

 Print